OWASP/SecureTea-Project/README.md

 ### User Guide

-See more at [User Guide](/doc/en-US/user_guide.md) for translated user guides(/doc)
+See more at [User Guide](/doc/en-US/user_guide.md) for translated user guides
 ### Developer Guide

-See more at [Developer guide](/doc/en-US/dev_guide.md) for translated developer guides(/doc)
+See more at [Developer guide](/doc/en-US/dev_guide.md) for translated developer guides

 ## [Suggestions and Contributing](/CONTRIBUTING.md)